peterhinch/micropython-fourier/README.md

 of the order of 120 bytes, size of the latter varies slightly with transform length) and contains data used by the transform itself, including a one-off calculation of the roots of unity (twiddle factors).
-There is no need to access this data.
+There is no need to access this data, but for those wishing to understand the code the structure of the `ctrl` and `cmplx` arrays is documented in `ctrlmap.ods`.

 The constructor is pure Python as it is assumed that the speed of initialisation is not critical.
 The `run()` member function which performs the transform uses assembler for iterative routines in an attempt to optimise performance.
 The one exception is dB conversion of the result which is in Python.

 # 7. Note for beginners